-> Information about the health and fitness industry – it’s versatile techniques and developing methodologies – can be tricky to follow.
-It started off with fat first being declared our enemy, and now carbs is reigning villain… Cardio was the ultimate fat burning exercise, and now strength training proves more effective.
+Information about the health and fitness industry – it’s versatile techniques and developing methodologies – can be tricky to follow.
+It started off with fat being declared our enemy, and now carbs is reigning villain… Cardio was the ultimate fat-burning exercise, but recent research now proves strength training is more effective.

-> Even as someone who lives in this industry, I find it difficult to stay current with the ever-changing information.
+Even as someone who lives in this industry, I find it difficult to stay current with the ever-changing information.
 So I have two main principles I follow when it comes to this stuff:

 Firstly, I review all aspects of multiple decades of learning to find a routine that is effective.
 As a trainer I must sort through the facts, resolve conflicting or redundant views, and promote an efficient routine per case scenario.
 We all only have so much time, money, and energy.
 Therefore, I endorse only the few things that are truly beneficial and that we can sustain in our daily lives.
 My ultimate goal is to help us all live the most pain-free and happy life possible.